Financially speaking, what are you trying to change?

 “Whoever can be trusted with very little can also be trusted with much, and whoever is dishonest with very little will also be dishonest with much.
 So if you have not been trustworthy in handling worldly wealth, who will trust you with true riches?” – Luke 16:10-11

-What if you saw all uses of money—from buying groceries to taking your car in for service—as spiritual activities because everything in your possession really belongs to God?
+What if you saw all uses of money—from buying groceries to taking your car in for service—as spiritual activities because your recognize that everything in your possession really belongs to God?

 What financial changes are you trying to make?
 Get the knowledge you need, and take the steps you need to take.
 But don’t forget to read what the Bible says about those topics and write those words on your heart.

 Are you in the habit of memorizing scripture?
 What impact has it had on you?